joimb9064/EAI_project_problems/spso-vrptw/spso/readme.md

   - `coeffTimesVelocity`, `addVelocities`, `subtractPositions`, etc.: Helper functions for managing velocity and position updates in the optimization process.
   - `localSearch`: Attempts local improvements on solutions.

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For questions or issues, feel free to open an issue in the repository or contact the maintainer.